 Preventing a Sprained Ankle

-You wouldn’t drive a car without proper brakes or tires, so it makes perfect sense that you shouldn’t wear inadequate footwear for your feet.
+You wouldn’t drive a car without proper brakes or tyres, so it makes perfect sense that you shouldn’t wear inadequate footwear for your feet.
 Exercise and physical activity are crucial for good health, but not when your foot hurts and you can’t walk!
 By wearing the right shoe for your needs, you can protect your feet from injury and pain, get motivated to exercise and get the most out of your workout.

 Treatment of a Sprain